ETHZ-repositories/Ksat_database_2020/README.md

 Examples of using the SoilKsatDB to [generate global maps](https://doi.org/10.5281/zenodo.3934853) of Ksat can be found in:

-Gupta, S., Hengl, T., Lehmann, P., Bonetti, S., Papritz, A. and Or, D.:
-[Global prediction of soil saturated hydraulic conductivity using random forest in a Covariate-based Geo Transfer Functions (CoGTF) framework](https://www.essoar.org/doi/10.1002/essoar.10503663.1). manuscript submitted to Journal of Advances in Modeling Earth Systems (JAMES).
+Gupta, S., Lehmann, P., Bonetti, S., Papritz, A. and Or, D.: [Global prediction of soil saturated hydraulic conductivity using random forest in a Covariate-based Geo Transfer Functions (CoGTF) framework](https://www.essoar.org/doi/10.1002/essoar.10503663.1). manuscript submitted to Journal of Advances in Modeling Earth Systems (JAMES).